SIGPLAN/SIGPLAN.github.io/Awards/Milner.md

 that the 20-year time frame is in relation to the nomination *deadline* (rather than the vague "time of nomination" as was originally written).

--- Derek Dreyer (on behalf of the SIGPLAN Executive Committee)